 Since its emergence and development in Brazil in 80ies years, participatory budgeting has been spread in many countries of the world.
-The participatory budgeting characteristics were analyzed in many publications by such authors as R. Abers 1998, B. J. Aitken, A. E. Harrison 1999, Avritzter L. 2006, Sintomer, Herzberg, Rocke 2008, Baiocchi 2001, 2005, M. Bassoli 2010, 2012, J. Hartz-Karp 2012, A. Polko 2015.
-The analysis of the works of the abovementioned and other writers enables to study the participatory budgeting institute, the prerequisites for its implementation in Ukraine on the basis of the best practices.
+The participatory budgeting characteristics were analyzed in many publications by such authors as R. Abers, B. J. Aitken, L. Avritzter, Sintomer, Baiocchi, M. Bassoli, J. Hartz-Karp, A. Polko [2-9].
+The analysis of the works of the above mentioned and other writers enables to study the participatory budgeting institute, the prerequisites for its implementation in Ukraine on the basis of the best practices.

-2. Methods
+2. METHODS

-Such methods as analysis (whereby the separation of understanding the category "participatory budget" into individual properties is made), systematic approach (use of available information to build a system of interaction of the research object elements), statistical method (analysis of the statistical data on the participatory budgeting in Sumy), empirical method (involves the sequential implementation of monitoring, measuring, modeling, forecasting and verifying of the forecast associated with the use of participatory budgeting and the like) were used at the time of writing this article.
+Such methods as analysis (whereby the separation of understanding the category "participatory budget" into individual properties is made), systematic appproach (use of available information to build a system of interaction of the research object elements), statistical method (analysis of the statistical data on the participatory budgeting in Sumy), empirical method (involves the sequential implementation of monitoring, measuring, modeling, forecasting and verifying of the forecast associated with the use of participatory budgeting and the like) were used at the time of writing this article.

-3. Results and discussion
+3. RESULTS

 Today, it has already become obvious that the proclaimed reforms will remain controversial and imperfect without the sufficiently developed system of local self-government and the community's ability to solve economic, financial, cultural and other issues.
-The participatory budget has become one of the community's actual capabilities to have a real impact on the allocation of local funding.
+The European choice declared by Ukraine has become a prerequisite for the formation of the local selfgovernment system on the new political and legal basis [10].
+Participatory budget has become one of the community's actual capabilities to have a real impact on the allocation of local funding.
 The word "participatory" has originated from English, and the word "to participate" means "to take part".
 The community is suggested to take an active part in the city life.
 And most of all, participatory budget is implemented through the use of such tools as the determination of the priorities for municipal spending by the community's members, the selection of budget delegates - representatives of local communities, the technical support from common councillors, local and regional meetings with the purpose of discussing and voting on priority expenditures, and then the implementation of the ideas that have a direct impact on the urban living quality.

-One of the British periodicals "Participatory Budgeting Values, Principles and Standards" states: "The successful introduction and implementation of participatory budget enable to unite and strengthen the community, to increase democratic participation of citizens, and to affect positively the quality of public services at the local level."
-(Participatory Budgeting Values, Principles and Standards, The Participatory Budgeting Unit, 2008, p.4).
+One of the British periodicals "Participatory Budgeting Values, Principles and Standards" states: "The successful introduction and implementation of participatory budget enable to unite and strengthen the community, to increase democratic participation of citizens, and to affect positively the quality of public services at the local level" [11].